 Spin-off series are always a gamble, and to spin-off a beloved show but release it on another channel or medium is an even riskier venture.
-CBS took that risk with The Good Fight, a continuation of the world of the successful legal drama The Good Wife, launching it on the network’s subscription-only service CBS All Access in 2016.
+CBS took that risk with The Good Fight, a continuation of the world of the successful legal drama The Good Wife.

-The fourth season of The Good Fight premieres Thursday April 9th, 2020.
+The fourth season of The Good Fight premiered Thursday April 9th, 2020.
 This hit show is going strong and worth the binge to catch up before the premiere.

 How to Watch The Good Fight

-The fourth season of The Good Fight should air in early 2020 and will be available exclusively through CBS All Access in the U.S. and Canada.
-The first three seasons are available there now for streaming—with between 10 and 13 episodes a season, it’s a pretty quick catch-up.
+The fourth season of The Good Fight should is available exclusively through CBS All Access in the U.S. and Canada.
+All seasons are available there now for streaming—with between 10 and 13 episodes a season, it’s a pretty quick catch-up.

-CBS All Access offers a seven-day free trial, and then plans start at $5.99 for limited commercial viewing.
+CBS All Access offers a seven-day free trial (use the code ALL for 30 days free), and then plans start at $5.99 for limited commercial viewing.
 A commercial-free plan is $9.99, although streaming live broadcast TV is not commercial-free.
 Both plans are also available at a discount for an annual commitment of $59.99 or $99.99.
 The services supports most modern streaming devices like Roku and Amazon Fire TV.
 See our review of CBS All Access for more details.

 CBS also began airing the show on CBS network stations this past summer, making it easier—if somewhat slower—for non-subscribers to watch the series.